 Want to close the gender gap in education?
 Respect boys’ development, interest and needs.
 Boys might not be as communicative or verbal as girls at age 5 — and that might be OK.
 (Did you know that the part of the brain that handles language matures years later in males than in females?)
 Young boys might not learn best by writing and reading — and that’s OK.
 If we focused on helping boys, as they are, instead of putting our energy into pathologizing boys’ development, boys might do better in school.

 Instead of blaming parents of boys, we need to support them.
 Parents, you are not wrong if you’ve spent more time playing ball or chase with your young sons than you did reading.
-Is it a good idea to read to boys, to sing to them, to pain and draw with them?
+Is it a good idea to read to boys, to sing to them, to paint and draw with them?
 Absolutely!
 But ignoring boys’ natural inclinations is not the way to foster academic achievement.
 Treating boys “like girls” will not close the gender gap and is not a good idea.

 Instead, let’s treat our children as individuals.
 Let’s support their learning and development.
 Let’s work together to support families, quality childcare and quality education.
 And please — let’s stop the ridiculous, inaccurate and sexist headlines.
 After all, the concluding recommendation of The Lost Boys was “We must invest in the best early years provision, led by early years teachers and supported by skilled staff at all levels, particularly in the most deprived areas,” not “treat boys more like girls.”